-Before submitting proposals, researchers must consult the Daemen College Research Review Policy, including its description of criteria for Exempt, Expedited and Full Review Proposals, and required elements of informed consent.
+Before submitting proposals, researchers must consult the Daemen University Human Subjects Research Review Policy, including its description of criteria for Exempt, Expedited and Full Review Proposals, and required elements of informed consent.

 All requests for review of proposals should be submitted to email@example.com according to the following instructions.
 Please note that the review process will be delayed if applications are not submitted according to the following instructions.

 - Complete an application for review of your protocol using the most current form that is available (posted in the sidebar).